Beehive Corner: History

+Heritage listing

+The Beehive Corner building (32-40 King William Street) was confirmed as a State Heritage Place in the South Australian Heritage Register on 5 April 1984, as "a rare example of commercial Gothic Revival architecture in Adelaide".

 Place in popular culture

 For over a century, "Meet you at the Beehive Corner" has been a common phrase among Adelaideans when nominating a meeting-place in the city.

 Forgotten today, but once a familiar landmark, "Stump's Corner", directly across King William Street from the Beehive Corner, was an earlier rendezvous, named for Alfred Stump (1860–1925), a photographer who had a prominent sign on his studio.
+(Note: This corner hosted a succession of photographers: Melbourne Photographic Company to 1885, then (briefly) Henry Jones's "Children's Photograph Company", then in 1886 R. Laming before Stump & Co. around 1890.)

 "Muirhead's Corner", site of Emanuel Cohen's "Monster Clothing Palace", was diagonally opposite.